clondon/Sample-Playbooks-/README.md

-# Sample-Playbooks-
+# Sample-Playbooks

+### A list of sample playbooks

-Legal Requirement for Data Loss
+- Legal Requirement for Data Loss